vmwhite/DES-Paper-Data-and-Analysis-2025/README.md

 ## The "Post_Processing" folder
 This folder contains various Python files used to process the outputs of "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to the formats presented in [1] Specifically:
-- The"Compile_RawResults.py" file is Python Code that converts the raw output of the "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files.
+- The **"Compile_RawResults.py"** file is Python Code that converts the raw output of the "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files.
-- The "Prediction_interval_Calibration_Figs.py" file is Python code used to create the .png files used in Figure 2 for [1]
+- The **"Prediction_interval_Calibration_Figs.py"** file is Python code used to create the .png files used in Figure 2 for [1]
 - The "Results_Table.py" file is the Python code to create Table 4 for [1] and outputs the latex table as "CombinedResults.txt"
-- The "Scenario_Comparison.py" file to create graphs in .png and tables in .txt format used in Table 5, Figure 3, and Appendix C for [1]
+- The **"Scenario_Comparison.py"** file to create graphs in .png and tables in .txt format used in Table 5, Figure 3, and Appendix C for [1]
-- The "Graphing_Functions.py" file is supportive Python code called by "Scenario_Comparison.py" and contains matplotlib formatted graphs.
+- The **"Graphing_Functions.py"** file is supportive Python code called by "Scenario_Comparison.py" and contains matplotlib formatted graphs.
-- The "Table_Functions.py" file is supportive Python code called by "Scenario_Comparison.py" and contains the code to reformat data frames to latex.
+- The **"Table_Functions.py"** file is supportive Python code called by "Scenario_Comparison.py" and contains the code to reformat data frames to latex.

 ## The "Appendix_Items" folder
 This folder contains various Python files used to conduct supplemental analysis reported in the Appendices in [1].
 Specifically:
+### In "Policy_Comparison" folder:
+- The "Correlation_btwn_Policies.py" file was used to create the policy correlation table and analysis in Section 6 of [1].
+### In "Replication_Analysis" folder:
-- The "Replication_Analysis/EstimatingNumberOfScenatios.py" file was used in supporting Appendix B for [1]
+- The "EstimatingNumberOfScenatios.py" file was used in supporting Appendix B for [1].
+## In "Sensitivity_Analysis" folder:
-- The "Sensitivity_Analysis/GenerateSensitivityMatrix.py" file was used to sample Sobol Sequences for Appendix C in [1]
+- The "GenerateSensitivityMatrix.py" file was used to sample Sobol Sequences for Appendix C in [1]
-- The "Sensitivity_Analysis/Simulation_DC_OpioidPolicing_Sensitivity.py" file calls "Sensitivity_Analysis/GenerateSensitivityMatrix.py" and conducts the sensitivity analysis used in Appendix C for [1]
+- The "Simulation_DC_OpioidPolicing_Sensitivity.py" file calls "GenerateSensitivityMatrix.py" and conducts the sensitivity analysis used in Appendix C for [1]
-- The "Sensitivity_Analysis/Combine_Sens_Outputs.py" file compiles the raw sensitivity analysis outputs from "Sensitivity_Analysis/Simulation_DC_OpioidPolicing_Sensitivity.py" to .csv files
+- The "Combine_Sens_Outputs.py" file compiles the raw sensitivity analysis outputs from "Sensitivity_Analysis/Simulation_DC_OpioidPolicing_Sensitivity.py" to .csv files
-- The "Sensitivity_Analysis/Base_TotalYearlyEvents.py.py" file compiles the raw base model outputs from "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files
+- The "Base_TotalYearlyEvents.py.py" file compiles the raw base model outputs from "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files
-- The "Sensitivity_Analysis/RegressionAnalysis.py" file conducts the normality, scatterplots, PRCC, and OLS analyses for Appendix C in [1]
+- The "RegressionAnalysis.py" file conducts the normality, scatterplots, PRCC, and OLS analyses for Appendix C in [1]
-- The "Sensitivity_Analysis/Sens_Tables.py" file is supportive Python code called by "Sensitivity_Analysis/RegressionAnalysis.py" and contains the code to reformat data frames to latex for tables A2 and A3.
+- The "Sens_Tables.py" file is supportive Python code called by "Sensitivity_Analysis/RegressionAnalysis.py" and contains the code to reformat data frames to latex for tables A2 and A3.